SynoCommunity/spksrc/README.rst

     sudo aptitude install build-essential debootstrap python-pip automake libgmp3-dev libltdl-dev libunistring-dev libffi-dev ncurses-dev imagemagick libssl-dev pkg-config zlib1g-dev gettext git curl subversion check bjam sudo pip install -U pip

+You may need to install some packages from testing like autoconf.
+Read about Apt-Pinning to know how to do that.

 You are now ready to use spksrc and make almost all SPKs.
 If you have any problem, try installing the missing packages on your virtual machine.